hapax/hapax.github.io/assets/simple-physics.md

     The diameter of the trunk is $7.7 \text{ m}$.
     Estimate its mass by comparing to the human thighbone ($r = $ 2.3 cm) and using the radius scaling.
-	Assume trees and humans have the same density.
+	(Assume trees and humans have similar density.)

 ---